mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ## Features

-The website consists of three pages in total, an index page, a thank you page, and a 404 page.
-The site's pages contain 13 distinct features:
+The website consists of two pages in total, an index page and a 404 page.
+The site's pages contain ... distinct features:

 ### Existing Features